Another Afghan insider shooting as U.S. talks to Karzai

 Panetta also urged the president during a telephone call to work with NATO to boost counterintelligence efforts and speak more to village elders who have ties to the army and police, the Pentagon said in a statement.

-"They expressed shared concern over this issue and agreed that American and Afghan officials should work even more closely together to minimise the potential" for future attacks, it added.
+"They expressed shared concern over this issue and agreed that American and Afghan officials should work even more closely together to minimize the potential" for future attacks, it added.

 Provincial officials said early inquires showed no sign of Taliban involvement.